 1 Breakfast

-Transfer from Vienna via motorcoach to Budapest where you'll be taken on a city tour.
-Visit the UNESCO listed Castle Hill district, Fisherman’s Bastion, St. Stephen’s Basilica, Houses of Parliament and the Chain Bridge.
-During the evening, be treated to an Illuminations cruise past the capital’s glittering river front.
+Transfer from Vienna via motorcoach to Budapest where you be taken on a city tour.
+Visit the UNESCO-listed Castle Hill district, Fisherman’s Bastion, St. Stephen’s Basilica and the Chain Bridge.

-Visit Bulgaria's ancient capital, Veliko Tarnovo, with its medieval fortress and multiple orthodox temples.
-You can opt instead to go to Rousse, known for its 19th- and 20th-century Neo- Baroque and Neo-Rococo architecture, and then afterwards visit the UNESCO-designated Rock-hewn Churches of Ivanovo with frescos revealing exceptional artistry of 14th-century paintings and Bulgarian medieval art.
+Visit Bulgaria’s ancient capital, Veliko Tarnovo, with its medieval fortress and multiple orthodox temples.
+You can opt instead to go to Rousse, known for its 19th- and 20th-century Neo-Baroque and Neo-Rococo architecture, and then afterwards visit the UNESCO-designated Rock-Hewn Churches of Ivanovo with frescos revealing exceptional artistry of 14th-century paintings.
+Later in the day, travel through the Romanian countryside to the capital of Bucharest, known as the “Little Paris of the East.”
+Enjoy a panoramic tour of the historic city center and its elegant architecture.

 1 Breakfast